MADAv2: Advanced Multi-Anchor Based Active Domain Adaptation Segmentation: Proposed Approach

 \section{Proposed Approach}

 In this section we elaborate on the proposed MADAv2 framework.
-An illustration of its overall structure is given in Fig. \ref{fig:framework}.
+An illustration of its overall structure is given in Fig. \ref{fig:framework}, with the newly proposed components being highlighted in red.
 MADAv2 consists of two main stages: active target sample selection based on multiple anchors of both source and target domains (Fig. \ref{fig:framework}(a)) in Section~\ref{sec:multi-anchor}, and semi-supervised self-training aiming at exploiting information from both labeled and unlabeled data (Figs. \ref{fig:framework}(b), \ref{fig:framework}(c) and \ref{fig:framework}(d)) in Section~\ref{sec:semi-supervised-DA}.
 Below we first formally define our problem setting and then explain the two stages in detail.